 “Well,” said Renny, “at least I understand your problem.
 I think it’s the same for me.
 Only I enjoy it.”

 Darneley gave him a long, thoughtful look.
 Are you, Renny thought, wondering if all my years of sickness are a fair price for the way I feel now?
 I wonder too.
-But that's not going to stop me feeling this.
+But that’s not going to stop me from feeling this.

 “Tell you what,” said Fells, “I have a guitar.
 If the others don’t mind, I could play.
 If you just lie quietly and listen, maybe that will take your mind off the way your body feels.”

 “Thank you.
 Even if it doesn’t work, thank you for trying.”

 “How about it?” asked Fells.
 “Is it okay with the rest of you?”

 “As long as it isn’t flamenco,” Carlin said.
 He threw up one arm dramatically, snapped fingers, and clattered his hooves at random.
 “I’d like to see us do that, but not tonight.”